isVy08/ACL-submission/README.md

 # ACCESS

-This repo includes the benchmark and codes for reproducing the experiments in the paper **ACCESS: A Benchmark for Abstract Causal Event Discovery and Reasoning** to be published in NAACL 2025.
+This repo includes the benchmark and codes for reproducing the experiments in the paper **ACCESS: A Benchmark for Abstract Causal Event Discovery and Reasoning** to appear in NAACL 2025.

 ## Dataset
 Our benchmark, including the clusters, causal graph and the GLUCOSE Causal-QA question bank, is released in ``benchmark/``.